NCommander/dnscatcher/docs/technical_overview.md

 As of writing, endpoints for server administration have not been defined.

+#### EDNS DC_IDENT Extension
+A minor extension is planned for traditional DNS clients to be identifiable to Catcher servers.
+The DC_IDENT extension includes the public key + hash of the Question section to allow legacy clients to gain the ability to be properly tracked without requiring a full catcher client.

 ### DNS IN/CH Zone Information and Endpoints
 For bootstrapping Catcher clients, as well as performing diagonsis, the Catcher server defines certain "well-known" names that are used for both bootstrap and diagonstic purposes.
 These names take the form of subdomains and version number from the DNSCatcher base domain.